DanieleOttaviano/test_omnivisor_host/experiments/boot_exp/README.md

 - [x] Pico32 on FPGA (RISC-V)

 **Prerequisite**

 To launch these scripts you need to:
 - Use RunPHI project to install and configure the Omnivisor on your board.
-- Configure the specific information of your board (IP, serial, etc ...) in the script: "test_omnivisor_host/utility/board_info.sh"
+- Configure specific board information (IP, serial, etc ...) in the script: "test_omnivisor_host/utility/board_info.sh"
-- Configure the specific path of the directories (RunPHI and Jailhouse/Omnivisor) in the script: "test_omnivisor_host/utility/default_directories.sh"
+- Configure the paths of the directories (RunPHI and Jailhouse/Omnivisor) in the script: "test_omnivisor_host/utility/default_directories.sh"

 ***Prepare Images***

 The test use a set of images with different sizes for each processor.
 To create these images you can use the following scripts:
 ```bash
 ./create_images_APU.sh